aarneranta/informath/README.md

 ```
 stating that the former dkid should be treated in the same way as the latter one in GF.

-In the future, .dkgf files are also planned to contain information about conversions of constants from Dedukti to the other type theories, whenever the constant names or their argument lists need to be changed.
+In addition to information for GF, .dkgf files can contain information about conversions of constants from Dedukti to the other type theories, whenever the constant names or their argument lists need to be changed; see below.

 ### Categories of user-defined constants

 The following categories of new constants are currently supported by the grammar and can appear in the <gfcat> field of .dkgf files:
 ```
+  -- GF cat         usage                           example —-------------------------------------------------------------------
   Noun ;       -- Kind                         -- set
   Fam ;        -- Kind -> Kind                 -- list of integers
-  Set ;     -- Kind + symbol   -- integer, Z
   Adj ;        -- Exp -> Prop                  -- even
   Verb ;       -- Exp -> Exp                   -- converge
   Reladj ;     -- Exp -> Exp -> Prop           -- divisible by
-  Relverb ; -- Exp -> Exp -> Exp  -- divide
+  Relverb ;    -- Exp -> Exp -> Prop           -- divide
-  Relnoun ; -- Exp -> Exp -> Exp  -- member of
+  Relnoun ;    -- Exp -> Exp -> Prop           -- root of
-  Name ;    -- Exp                -- absurdity
+  Name ;       -- Exp                          -- contradiction
-  Fun ;     -- [Exp] -> Exp       -- equivalence of
+  Fun ;        -- [Exp] -> Exp                 -- radius of
   Label ;      -- Exp                          -- theorem 1

+  Set ;        -- Kind | Term                  -- integer, Z
-  Const ;   -- Exp + symbol       -- the empty set, Ø
+  Const ;      -- Exp | Term                   -- the empty set, Ø
-  Oper ;    -- Exp -> Exp -> Exp + symbol     -- the sum of, +
+  Oper ;       -- Exp -> Exp -> Exp  | Term    -- the sum of, +
-  Compar ;  -- Exp -> Exp -> Prop + symbol    -- greater than, >
+  Compar ;     -- Exp -> Exp -> Prop | Formula -- greater than, >
-  Comparnoun ; -- Exp -> Exp -> Prop + symbol -- subset of, >
+  Comparnoun ; -- Exp -> Exp -> Prop | Formula -- a subset of, \sub

 ```